 Programs must be well-structured with appropriately chosen names and indentation and tested sufficiently.
-The numbers of characters (including blanks) on a program line is limited to 79.
+The numbers of characters (including blanks and 8 times the number of tabs) on a program line is limited to 79.
 This is important for various tools used for inspecting, evaluating, and viewing your programs, and it is important for the print-out of parts of your own program that you will see at the exam.